supcik/academic-www/content/docs/install.md

 * install on your computer using Git with the Command Prompt/Terminal app
 * install on your computer by downloading the ZIP files
 * install on your computer with RStudio

+[Hugo v0.48+](https://gohugo.io/getting-started/installing/) is required if installing on your computer.

 ## Install with web browser